Barry Goldwater: Extremism in defense of Liberty is No Vice and Moderation in the Pursuit of Justice is No Virtue

 Defend your liberty at all costs, even if that means using the 2nd Amendment!
 Show you’ll do so by ordering one of these here: I Love My Freedom

-Send your friends and family articles about the voter fraud happening right now.
+Send your friends and family articles about everything wrong with what’s happening right now.
 Share them on social media.
 Sell your stocks of leftist companies and boycott those companies.
 Inform people of what companies donated to the BLM terrorist organization and then avoid those companies.
 Call out leftists on their wrongdoing, from the significant issues to the petty.

 Go protest outside a polling place and pressure them to do the right thing.
 Donate to the Trump Campaign legal fund to help them sue states that have acted in an illegal and corrupt manner.
 And again, if you get sickened by the ferocity of the struggle, just remember, “extremism in defense of liberty is no vice and moderation in the pursuit of justice is no virtue.”